ModelTC/Outlier_Suppression_Plus/README.md

 ## Overview

 The Outlier Suppression+ (OS+) effectively suppresses outliers in large language models for better quantization performance without extra inference burden.
 It first identifies the outlier asymmetric shape across channels and proposes a channel-wise shifting technique with a migration pattern to eliminate it.
-It then focuses on the outlier concentration phenomenon and proposes to scale down outlier channels toward a dedicated objective.
+It then focuses on the outlier concentration phenomenon and proposes to scale down outlier channels toward an elaborate objective.

 <p align="center">
   <img src="figure/outlier_suppression_plus.png">